Henrique-O-S/SDLE_Project1/README.md

 - get(key) and put(key, context, object), objects(shopping list data) are associated with a key(shopping list ID).
 - get:
     - Locates object replicas associated with the provided key in the storage system.
-    - Returns either a single object or a list of objects with conflicting versions, along with a context.
+    - Returns a single object, along with a context.
 - put:
     - The placement of replicas are determined based on the key.
         - Utilizes MD5 hash to generate a 128-bit identifier from the key.